mwolff44/pk-sbc/docs/contributing/reporting-a-docs-issue.md

 ## Issue template

-Reporting a documentation issue is usually less involved than reporting a bug, as we don't need a [reproduction].
+Reporting a documentation issue is usually less involved than reporting a bug.

 Please thoroughly read the following guide before creating a new documentation issue, and provide the following information as part of the issue:

 - [Title]